-Keep in mind that Encompass Senior Solutions is always a resource for you as your loved one ages.
+Keep in mind that Physicians Choice Private Duty is always a resource for you as your loved one ages.
 Our in-home assessments will provide you with a comprehensive plan.
 We also work directly with your doctor(s) and other care providers to create a clear picture of the current situation.
 When we present our findings, we show where the senior is today and what help will be needed to care for them in their own home.

 “Physicians Choice Private Duty solves the challenges families face in caring for aging parents, with a focus on strategies that keep them in their homes.
 To learn more about our solutions, visit us today..”